olik30/k30-physics-mcq-trainer/docs/explaining-everything.md

 Day 9: We built an automatic checker that cleans the question files, spots broken entries, and shows topic gaps.
 Day 10: We bundled the approved questions into the training format and sliced them into train/validation/test files automatically.
 Day 11: We let the AI train on that cleaned set (one quick sanity run so far) and recorded the training stats.
-Day 12: We’ll run automatic report cards on the trained AI to see where it still struggles.
+Day 12: We ran an automatic report card on the trained AI; ~84% of the outputs were valid JSON, ~69% passed the schema checks, but none matched the reference answers—so we have work to do before trusting it.
 Day 13: We’ll have the AI draft fresh questions for the weak spots and prep a simple review tool.
 Day 14: We’ll compare the trained versions, package everything, and set up an easy station for you to give feedback.